kiunye/kiunye/README.md

 # Chris Mucheke

 <div align="justify">
-I’m a backend and platform engineer with over 10 years of experience designing and building scalable software systems using Elixir, Phoenix, PostgreSQL, and modern cloud tooling.
-My work spans fintech, e-commerce, data synchronization, and enterprise platforms, with a strong focus on performance, reliability, automation, and maintainable architecture.
+I’m a backend and platform engineer with over 10 years of experience designing and building scalable software systems using Elixir, Phoenix, Ruby on Rails, Solidity, PostgreSQL, and modern cloud tooling.
+My work spans fintech, e-commerce, Web3, data synchronization, and enterprise platforms, with a strong focus on performance, reliability, automation, and maintainable architecture.
 I’ve led projects ranging from high-concurrency middleware and CI/CD pipelines to WooCommerce optimization and API integrations, and I enjoy turning complex technical challenges into clean, dependable solutions.
 </div>
   <br><br>
 Open to backend and fullstack roles( Onsite, Remote or Hybrid ).